podev826/new/README.md

 ~ Please do not say about skype in freelancer chat ~ (It is not good for us)

-Because of freelancer fee, i use skype and you can also add me.
+I use skype and you can also add me.

 Thanks